-Nikki Kahn, is a photographer based in Washington, D.C.
+Nikki Kahn, is a photographer and documentary filmmaker based in Washington, D.C.

 Born in Georgetown, Guyana, Nikki moved to Washington, D.C where she obtained a Bachelor of Arts degree from American University with a double major in Visual Media and Art History in May 1996.
 She later attended Syracuse University and completed a Masters of Science degree in Photography in May 2004.